alimanfoo/pysamstats/README.md

 that first.
 Then try:

 ```
-$ pip install --upgrade pysam
+$ pip install pysam=0.7.8
 $ pip install --upgrade pysamstats
 ```

 N.B., pysamstats also depends on [pysam](http://code.google.com/p/pysam/)
-which needs to be installed before attempting to install pysamstats.
+which needs to be installed **before** attempting to install pysamstats.
 If you have problems installing pysam, email the [pysam user group](https://groups.google.com/forum/#!forum/pysam-user-group).

+**Please note that pysamstats currently only works with the 0.7.x branch of pysam.
+If you also need to use the 0.8.x branch of pysam for some other purpose, it is recommended that you install pysam 0.7.8 and pysamstats into a virtual environment.**

 Alternatively, clone the git repo and build in-place: